Guide: Islands

 app:

-cargo leptos new --git leptos-rs/start
+cargo leptos new --git leptos-rs/start-axum

 I’m just going to run